mattheww/gomill/gomill_docs/ringmaster.rst

    maximum number of games to play in the run

+.. cmdoption:: --log-gtp

+   log all GTP traffic

 :option:`!--max-games` is independent of any :confval:`number_of_games`
 settings in the tournament file; the competition will stop if either limit is reached.

+If :option:`!--log-gtp` is set, the ringmaster logs all GTP commands and responses.
+It writes a separate log file for each game, in the `<code>.sgflogs` directory.

 It's ok to stop a tournament with :kbd:`Ctrl-C`; incomplete games will be rerun from scratch on the next run.